 Though it is light, it still remains dark enough to contrast nicely against white base molding and offer a crisp, fresh look.

-If you are looking for something to contrast against it, Morning Fog is a good option.
+If you are looking for something to contrast against it, Morning Fog and Serious Gray are good options.
+These colors will be explored below in my list.

 2. Morning Fog (SW 6255)